sparkfunX/Qwiic_Lidar_Lite/README.md

 Distributed as-is; no warranty is given.

-- Your friends at Sparkfun.
+- Your friends at SparkFun.

 _<COLLABORATION CREDIT>_